ices-eg/wg_MGWG/state-space/README.md

 * Objectives
 * Plan
   * Part I: Real Data
     * Start with these stocks:
       * SNEMA yellowtail
       * North Sea cod
-      * West Coast US lingcod (Southern stock)
+      * US West Coast lingcod (California stock; USWCLingcod)
       * Icelandic herring
     * In the end, we may focus on a few stocks that have a good story to tell.
     * Uploader of data can specify setting of original model for the specific stock.
     * No special cases for models such as catch scaling in SAM.
     * Table with stock by model and check marks or Mohn's rho to keep track of which have been.
 F and SSB Mohn's rho.
     * Define the level of fiddling for each stock.
       * We should try to minimize the number of knobs to improve the retro for a given model
       * This would save time and make comparisons easier.
     * Define the diagnostics for each stock.
       * Survey and Catch Residuals (predicted-observed)
       * Get plot functions used in SAM
       * OneStepAhead function for residuals